everit-org/jetty-server-component/README.md

  * No possibility to specify trustStore and client cert auth for SslConnectionFactory Factory component
- * HashSessionHandler is unfinished.
-Only session-timeout and the listeners are configurable.
  * There is no component for JDBC based session handler
  * No components for ProxyRequestCustomizer and HostHeaderCustomizer